South Carolina Off-Grid Laws: An In Depth Guide

 Qualifying as a Farm in South Carolina

 Property qualifying as farms in South Carolina will be taxed on its “use value” instead of “market value.”
 To qualify as a farm, you must have at least 10 acres of land being put to “real” agricultural use or 5 acres of timberland.
-If the land is less than this, then you must earn at least $1,000 in gross income from the farm to qualify.
+If the land is less than this, you must earn at least $1,000 in gross income from the farm to qualify.

 Read more details here.
 Abbeville County also has a good summary of the law, but you’ll want to check with your own county as well.